amitofsk/dandy/docs/Dandy.md

 #### 4.3.1 The LEDDisplay widget

 Our examples so far have used widgets that are part of the Tkinter library that comes with Python.
-The `DANDY` library, which you just installed, has additional widgets.
+The DANDY library, which you just installed, has additional widgets.
+These widgets are designed for displaying sensor data and related tasks.

-If you are writing data acquisition applications, these widgets may be useful.
 They are summarized in the figure below.

 (TODO: Add figure summarizing DANDY widgets.)